-As stated above, the invocation of a transcoding service consists of establishing two sessions; A-T and T-B. How these sessions are established depends on which party, the caller (A) or the called party (B), invokes the transcoding services.
+As stated previously, the invocation of a transcoding service consists of establishing two sessions; A-T and T-B. How these sessions are established depends on which party, the caller (A) or the called party (B), invokes the transcoding services.
+However, we have followed a general principle to design our 3pcc flows.
+A 200 OK response from the transcoding service have to be received before contacting the called party.
+This tries to ensure that the transcoding service will be available when the called party accepts the session.